chongjason914/pandas-tutorial/README.md

 Week 1: Importing data and creating dataframe \
 Week 2: Selecting data using loc and iloc \
 Week 3: Functions and descriptive statistics \
-Week 4: Grouping and sorting data
+Week 4: Grouping and sorting data \
+Week 5: Data types and missing values